toastedbreadandomelette/playground/Strategy/divide_and_conquer.md

 \end{array}
 $$

-The resultant $C$ is evaluated by multiplying submatices 8 times:
+The resultant $C$ is evaluated by multiplying sub-matrices 8 times:

 $$
 C=\begin{bmatrix}